This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 We are twins, exceptionally rare for being part Delphin.
 He inherited effeminate features for a boy and I inherited angles instead of curves for a girl.
 I shivered involuntarily and rolled over in the river-sand we slept on to check the fire.
 I could barely see the embers.
 Trust Eryno to let the fire go out on a night like this.
 The wind marked out greatest difference.
 I was always energised by it, I would breath it through oversized nostrils and close my eyes so I could feel it moving through my robes, over my fawny skin and pulling streamers of hair from my braid.
 My name, Oommerra, means strong wind.
 Eryno means storm but the wind makes him nervous and we always have to find shelter.
 But this wind is cold and even I don’t like the sounds it makes through the hollows and crags around us.

 I heard one of the Avi snort, where they were tied was more sheltered and the great birds would have plumage to protect them.
+Mine was called Turin, being female she was silvery in hue with deep blue-grey face and flight markings.
+Turuk was her brother and belonged to my brother and was warm beigey-fawn with chocolate markings.
 The noise woke Eryno and I heard him sit bolt upright in his place on the other side of the fire.
 I imagined the expression on his face, that blind, dumb stupid look he always wore as he tried to piece together where we were and what we were doing.
 But the next sounds piqued my curiosity, why was he retrieving his weapon?
 He lay back down in the same place he was sleeping and curled up under his blanket again.
 When we were first introduced to our guardian and guide, Master Uros, we had deliberately chosen slightly different magics but I was the one that ended up learning the offensive skills and he the defensive, I learned healing and he learned beastiary but we both did runes and herbs.

 Perhaps the snort I had heard wasn’t just a snort.
 My throwing stars were tucked under my bag within easy reach.
 I feigned a dream and groaned a little as I turned over to reach for them.
 As I groaned I heard something move quickly back to the shadows.
 It was too small to be a person so it must have been one of the wild creatures.
 I waited for the draft to shift and was rewarded with the unmistakable mustiness of fox.
 I relaxed a little.
 It was probably just curious about us and wanted to come and investigate.
 We had no meat for it to steal and the Avi were far too big for it so it could do no harm.